sacridini/Awesome-Geospatial/README.md

 * [Naqsha](https://github.com/naqsha/naqsha) - Naqsha is a Haskell library to work with geospatial data types.
 * [TerraHS](https://wiki.haskell.org/TerraHS) - TerraHS is a software component that enables the development of geographical applications in a functional language, using the data handling capabilities and spatial operations of TerraLib.
+* [HGeometry](https://github.com/noinia/hgeometry) - HGeometry is a library for computing with geometric objects in Haskell.
+It defines basic geometric types and primitives, and it implements some geometric data structures and algorithms.

 ## Elixir